Local data in Angular Grid component

 addTopEvent(): void {

-// Set the background color of all rows to red
+// Set the background color of all rows to indicate existing data

 (this.immutablegrid as GridComponent).getAllDataRows().forEach(row => {